Koji23/Simple-Email-Service/README.txt

   As an additional feature, server side javascript is rendered isomorphically on the server to decrease load times and improve SEO.
 Granted there isn't much in this example for indexing.

+  Both client to server and server to server connections as handled via socket.io to minimize overhead and increase bidirectional communication speed.

 Next steps:

   Enable Cluster for parallel job processing.